Finding the Best Savings Accounts

-True to its reputation as a savings-focused bank, Marcus has a number of strong certificate of deposit (CD) offerings.
+True to its reputation as a savings-focused bank, Marcus has a number of strong certificate of deposit (CD) offerings too.
 The bank has CD terms that range in length from six months to six years, with great rates available for each of them.
 Although the savings benefits of Marcus are clear, the bank does not have any checking accounts available.
 So if you’d like the ability to make frequent withdrawals, you’ll have to open a checking account at a different bank.

-CIBC Bank USA Agility Online Savings Account
+Live Oak Bank Online Savings Account